 Dealing with a baby not drinking milk can be stressful for parents.
 Here are 4 proven tips to make feeding time easier and more successful for you and your little one.

 It’s the worry that plagues every parent: what to do when she notices her baby not drinking milk all of a sudden.

 Maybe your baby goes on a bottle strike when you offer one, or squirms and wriggles during a nursing session.
 Teething isn’t the culprit, nor is she sick with a fever.
 It’s been a few days, and both of you are feeling stressed.

+What can you do to encourage your baby’s appetite for milk again?
 This article will show you how.
-Hopefully it’ll come in helpful as it did to fellow mom Shweta, who wrote:
+Hopefully, it’ll come in helpful as it did to this fellow mom who wrote:

 1. Feed your baby between longer intervals

 One of the best decisions I made was to feed my babies after they woke up, not to feed them to sleep.
 This helped them learn to self soothe, but it also meant that their feeding times adjusted as they grew up.

 You see, your baby will take fewer naps the older he gets, which also means fewer feeding sessions.
 In the beginning, he might’ve taken five naps a day and drank milk five times as well.
 But as the number of naps decreases, he’ll also have fewer times to feed.